daeronhing/Udemy_ROS_SLAM_Beginner/Notes - Transformation ROS.md

 ```
 rosrun tf tf_echo frame_A frame_B
 ```
-### 4. roswtf
-This tfwtf plugin helps to track down problems with tf.

 ## transform_broadcaster
 This is used to send transformation updates to the "/tf" topic